 June 22, 2022

-Guide to Kokuto: Okinawa Nutritional Black Sugar
+Guide to Kokuto: Okinawa Black Sugar

-Guide to Kokuto: Okinawa Nutritional Black Sugar
+Guide to Kokuto: Okinawa Black Sugar

 Kokuto, also known as Okinawa black sugar, is one of Okinawa’s best gifts to the world.
 Produced in Japan's southernmost tropical islands of Okinawa, it plays an important role in the local economy, agriculture, and diet.
 Increasingly, kokuto has become popular around the world and can be found in a variety of desserts such as cakes, ice cream, and bubble tea, as well as hearty dishes like rafute (Okinawan braised pork belly).